Tasha-OpS/Fiore/README.md

   <img src="Fiore.png" width="330"/>
 </p>

-A text editor GUI that focuses on solving wordiness in sentences.
+`Fiore` is a text editor GUI that focuses on solving wordiness in sentences.
 The purpose is less towards efficient office process but focuses on education.